Jamba15/TopologyShapesDynamics/README.md

  contains the code for Topological Turing patterns for node and edge topological signals.

  ### DiracSignalProcess:
- contains the code for Dirac Signal processing of node, edge and triangle topological signals over simplicial complexes.
+ contains the code for Dirac Signal Processing of node, edge and triangle topological signals over simplicial complexes.

  ### TriadicPercolation:
  contains the code for Triadic percolation on Poisson networks with triadic interactions.